Invertible functions on non-archimedean symmetric spaces: Introduction

-As the corresponding group $\mathbf{D}^{0}(\mathds{P}(V^{\wedge}), A)$ with coefficients in some ring $A$ depending on the cohomology theory used (e.g., $A = \mathds{Z}_{\ell}$ for étale cohomology, or $A=K$ for de Rham cohomology) has been shown to agree with the first cohomology $H^{1}(\Omega^{r}, A)$ (\cite{SchneiderStuhler91}, Section 3, Theorem 1), we get in particular a natural integral structure on $H^{1}(\Omega^{r}, A)$ along with a concrete arithmetic interpretation.
+As the corresponding group $\mathbf{D}^{0}(\mathds{P}(V^{\wedge}), A)$ with coefficients in some ring $A$ depending on the cohomology theory used (e.g., $A = \mathds{Z}_{\ell}$ for étale cohomology, or, in characteristic zero, $A=K$ for de Rham cohomology) has been shown to agree with the first cohomology $H^{1}(\Omega^{r}, A)$ (\cite{SchneiderStuhler91}, Section 3, Theorem 1), we get in some cases a natural integral structure on $H^{1}(\Omega^{r}, A)$ along with a concrete arithmetic interpretation.

+\textbf{Acknowledgement:} The Author is grateful to the referees for their accurate reading and helpful comments.
+These resulted in a number of improvements and corrections and enhanced the paper's readability.
+He also wishes to thank Lennart Gehrmann for pointing out an error in Proposition \ref{Proposition.Canonical-maps} of an earlier version of the paper.